AWikia/Level/README.md

     - Zipped Mouth Face
   - Extended Symbols and Pictographs A (Supports the following):
     - Hearts (Light Blue, Gray, Pink)
+    - Bluberries
     - Three Emoticons (Melting Face, Face with Diagonal Mouth, Dotted-line face)
+  - ZWJ (See [here](#private-use-area-characters) for character support)
-- 182 different COLR glyphs (Of which 180 are Unicode and 2 are ZWJ) , which consist of (**Boled** ones are absent from the BW version):
+- 216 different COLR glyphs (Of which 201 are Unicode and 15 are ZWJ) , which consist of:
   - Basic Latin (Supports the following):
     - Asterisk
     - Number Sign